SoundScapeRenderer/ssr/doc/manual/operation.rst

 =============================

 The following sections describe how to build and/or install the SSR on your computer.
-The SSR can be used on GNU/Linux  and Mac OS X.
+The SSR can be used on GNU/Linux and Mac OS X. The MS Windows version of SSR is experimental at this stage.
-There is no MS Windows version of the SSR (yet?).
-If you feel inclined to port the SSR to Windows, let us know!

 Choosing the Operating System
 -----------------------------